pcafrica/hpc_for_data_science_2023-2024/slides/04/04-parallel.md

 # Collective communication: many to one

 Collective communication routines in MPI not only facilitate data distribution but also collection from multiple processes to a single one.
-This discussion covers two primary MPI operations that enable such data collection: Gather and Reduce.
+This discussion covers two primary MPI operations that enable such data collection: `Gather` and `Reduce`.

 ## Gather operation